prioritizr/prioritizr/docs/articles/gurobi_installation_guide.md

 benchmarks*](https://prioritizr.net/articles/solver_benchmarks.md)
 vignette for further details).
 This guide will walk you through the process of setting up *Gurobi* on your computer so that it can be used to solve conservation planning problems.
-If you encounter any problems while following the instructions below, please refer to the [official *Gurobi* documentation](https://docs.gurobi.com/).
+If you encounter any issues while following the instructions below, please refer to the [official *Gurobi* documentation](https://docs.gurobi.com/).
 Additionally, *Gurobi* provides walk-through video recordings for installing the